Linux

 In this article, we’re not seeking to recommend the best open source terminal emulators.
 Our picks are covered here.
 Instead, this article recommends terminal emulators built with web technologies – JavaScript, HTML, CSS.
 Electron is an open source framework for creating native software with web technologies.
 The framework enables developers to write their app once in HTML, CSS, and JavaScript to run on multiple operating systems.

 Created and maintained by GitHub initially for its Atom text editor, Electron powers many other well-known applications including Discord, Visual Studio Code, and Slack.
-All of the software featured below are built on Electron, although DomTerm uses it as an optional extra.
+All of the software featured below are built with web technologies.
+Extraterm previously relied on web technologies, but the current versions are based on Qt.

 Cross-platform compatibility is one of Electron’s benefits, but that sometimes comes with a cost: Unless optimized, Electron-based applications can be sluggish, and hog lots of memory.
 And that’s the last thing you’d want from a terminal emulator.
 We still have concerns about the amount of resources Electron apps use.
 But Electron is continuing to evolve and improve.
 The recommended terminal emulators offer the latest technological improvements.